idealogica/lavanda/readme.md

 * basic data types supported such as text, number, image, date
 * basic controls supported such as input, date, image, fields set(one-to-one), rows set(one-to-many), lookup field(many-to-many)
+* it allows to create forms with unlimited nesting level
 * it's extendable: different kinds of data types and controls can be easily added

 It uses [laravel-form-builder](https://github.com/kristijanhusak/laravel-form-builder) for forms management.